-Effective November 9 2020 the name of your account will change to nitiate Business Checking (SM) Other changes to your account are listed below f you do not meet one of the options above the monthly service fee will be charged for fee periods ending on or after November 9 2020
+Effective November 9, 2020, the name of your account will change to Initiate Business Checking (SM).
+Other changes to your account are listed below.

 Effective with the fee period beginning after October 8, 2020, the \$10 monthly service fee can be avoided with ONE of the following options each fee period: